formicidae-tracker/documentation/Zeus-Datasheet.md

 * J3: 7V-25V Power input.
 * J4: AVR 6 pin ICSP (only used for firmware upgrade)
 * J5-J6, J10-J11: 4 Wire PC Fan Header 1 to 4
-  * Fan 1: Notus Heater Fan
+  * Fan 1: **Notus** Heater Fan
   * Fan 2: Box Extraction Fan Left
   * Fan 3: Box Extraction Fan Right
   * Fan 4: Unused
 * J7: I2C sensor bus.
-At the moment, only an Anemoi Board populated with a single humidity + temeprature sensor is used.
+At the moment, only anS **Anemoi** Board populated with a single humidity + temperature sensor is used.
-* J8-J9: Notus Heating resistance connector.
+* J8-J9: **Notus** heater connector.

 ## Security layer:

 Upon certain exceptional conditions, the board will run in fail mode.
-In this mode, the PID control for climate is disabled, the exhaust fan are turned on at full power, and the humidificator is turned off.
-This in order to reach the lowest temeprature and not building up condensation in the box by letting the humidificator on.
+In this mode, the PID control for the climate is disabled, the exhaust fans are turned on at full power, and the humidificator is off.
+This is to reach the lowest possible temperature (avoid overheating and very low humidity) without condensation (therefore the humidificator is off).

-The conditions that triggers a fail mode are:
+The conditions that trigger a fail mode are:

-* If no target climate point were given after 5 second after a reset or power up.
+* No target climate point is specified after 5 seconds after a reset or power up.
-* If for any reason the climate data is not readable over a period of more than a few seconds (humidity & temperature sensor failure).
+* If for any reason the climate data is not readable during a period of more than a few seconds (humidity & temperature sensor failure).